jonthegeek/rapid/tests/testthat/_snaps/zz-rapid.md

       as_rapid(list(letters))
     Condition
       Error:
+      ! `x` must be comprised of properly formed, supported elements.
+      Caused by error:
-      ! `x` must have names "info" or "servers".
+      ! `x` must have names "info", "servers", or "components".
       * Any other names are ignored.

 ---